rezarahem/jupiter/README.md

 - 🚀 **Zero downtime** during deployments.
 - 🐳 **Docker-based architecture** for containerization and scalability.

-**Note**: Jupiter is currently in development and is not stable.
-It is being constantly updated.
+**Jupiter is currently in development and is not stable.
+It is being constantly updated.**

 ## Prerequisites